Vitamin B1 (thiamine or aneurine):

 Its deficiency is exceptional.
 It is prescribed for certain skin conditions.

-Vitamin B9 (folic acid, pterolglutamic acid, antipernicious factor or folacin):
+Vitamin B9 (folic acid, pteroglutamic acid, antipernicious factor or folacin):

 Vitamin B9 is not synthesized by the body and must be supplemented.
-It is also called vitamin BC or vitamin M. Its gradual decrease is observed during pregnancy and an additional intake is prescribed for pregnant women.
+It is also known as vitamin BC or vitamin M. Its gradual decline is observed during pregnancy, and additional supplements are prescribed for pregnant women.

 - Hematopoiesis